 Alexis: We officially wrap up our summer tour around August 9th (we've been out since late May) Our goal is definitely to get back over to the UK... so we are working on making that happen.
 Gotta stay busy.

-TLR: I hear that.
-While we're talking about future jaunts, let's cover into the studio specifically, what would you like to or have planned to release next, another EP or a full album?
+TLR: I hear that, staying still too loing can make you feel stagnate.
+While we're talking about future jaunts, let's cover into the studio specifically, what would you like to, or have planned to, release next?
+Another EP or a full album?

-TLR: How do you plan out your albums?
-Create from songs that already written or write new songs for each release?
+TLR: I like that, and I agree; it is better to have your best material front and center rather than caving to the pressure of rushing just to fill a track list quota.
+How do you plan out your albums and EPS?
+Create from songs that are already written or write new songs for each release?
 I've known artists that favor a combo of both approaches and others that stick to one or the other.

-Alexis: I don't feel as if we've ever really sat down & planned out an album.
-When it comes to us needing to put out music we usually just write new material & occasionally pull from older ideas.
-So, yeah it's kind of a combo deal.
+Alexis: I don't feel as if we've ever really sat down and planned out an album.
+When it comes to us needing to put out music we usually just write new material, and occasionally pull from older ideas.
+So, yeah, it's kind of a combo deal.

-TLR: With so many metal and rock bands fronted by women, also being some of the most popular bands out there, right now, do you find for Straight Line Stitch that there is still a glass ceiling to break through in the music industry?
+TLR: With so many metal and hard rock bands fronted by women, also being some of the most popular bands out there, right now (which I love and am a big fan of many of the bands with badass ladies on point), do you find for Straight Line Stitch that there is still a glass ceiling to break through in the music industry?
 Granted we all know there is despite the decades of awesome frontwomen and solo artists kicking ass, but has it personally affected your career and the trajectory of Straight Line Stitch?

 Alexis: Speaking for myself and my band I definitely feel like there is still a glass ceiling to break for us as a band.
 SLS has been a band for over a decade and we've continued to push and work hard but yet we are still relatively underground because we're not a band that is focused on selling a gimmick or focused on trying to sell just me as some sort of sex symbol.
 And I'm sure this is not only our struggle but lots of other bands with females in them that just want their bands to be recognized for who they truly are as musicians as a whole.